-In order to execute EC specifications of social constraints, we have developed a software tool, called the Society Visualiser (SV), that computes prediction queries regarding EC action descriptions.
-The computation of a prediction query involves a narrative (expressed by means of happens predicates), the specification of social constraints (expressed by means of initiates, terminates and holdsAt predicates) and an initial social state (an interpretation of the fluents of the action description in question expressed by means of initially or holdsAt predicates).
-The outcome of the query is the social state that is produced by the events described in the narrative (see Figure 2).
+In order to execute EC specifications of social constraints, we have developed a software tool, called the Society Visualiser (SV), that computes answers to prediction queries regarding EC action descriptions.
+The computation of an answer to a prediction query involves a narrative (expressed by means of happens predicates), the specification of social constraints (expressed by means of initiates, terminates and holdsAt predicates) and an initial social state (an interpretation of the fluents of the action description in question expressed by means of initially or holdsAt predicates).
+The outcome of the prediction query is the social state that is produced by the events described in the narrative (see Figure 2).